An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Counting families of fields

 We first observe that Theorem \ref{thm_count_G_fields} implies Theorem \ref{thm_counting_An_fields} when we specialize $G$ to $A_n$.
 For each $n\geq 3$, Hilbert \cite{Hil92} gave polynomials $f(x,t)\in\Q[x,t]$ that have Galois group $A_n$ over $\Q(t)$ and are degree $n$ in $x$ and degree $2$ in $t$.
-(Hilbert in turn credits Hurwitz with the examples, see \cite[p.
+(Hilbert in turn credits Hurwitz with the examples: see \cite[p.
 125]{Hil92} for $n$ even and \cite[p.
 126]{Hil92} for $n$ odd; see also \cite[Section 10.3]{Ser97}.)
 Moreover, these same polynomials (by the same argument) have Galois group $A_n$ over $E(t)$, for any number field $E$, and thus their splitting fields do not contain a non-trivial finite extension of $\Q$ (i.e. they are regular).
-Thus Theorem \ref{thm_count_G_fields} with $|G| = |A_n| = n!/2$, $s=1$, $m=n$ and $d=2$ verifies Theorem \ref{thm_counting_An_fields}.
+Thus Theorem \ref{thm_count_G_fields} with $|G| = |A_n| = n!/2$, $j=1$, $m=n$ and $d=2$ verifies Theorem \ref{thm_counting_An_fields}.

-To prove Theorem \ref{thm_count_G_fields}, the philosophy, in imprecise terms, is as follows.
-Suppose that $f(x,\tbf)$ has Galois group $G$ over $\Q(\tbf)$, resulting in, say, $k$ different fields with Galois group $G$ as $\tbf$ varies over $|\tbf| \leq T$.
-Then by showing that $f(x,\tbf)f(x,\tbf')$ typically has Galois group $G \times G$ and very rarely has Galois group $G$ (which occurs when the fields provided by $f(x,\tbf)$ and $f(x,\tbf')$ collide), we will deduce that $f(x,\tbf)$ must have produced many different fields to begin with, that is, $k$ must grow at least like a small power of $T$.
-We thank Akshay Venkatesh and Manjul Bhargava for outlining this strategy, and for discussions on the proof below; see also \cite[p.
+We now prove Theorem \ref{thm_count_G_fields}; we thank Akshay Venkatesh and Manjul Bhargava for suggesting the approach we use, and for a number of helpful discussions.
+The method of proof, in imprecise terms, is as follows.
+Suppose that $f(x,\tbf)$ has Galois group $G$ over $\Q(\tbf)$, resulting in, say, $y$ different fields with Galois group $G$ as $\tbf$ varies over all integral tuples with coordinates at most $T$ in absolute value.
+Then by showing that $f(x,\tbf)f(x,\tbf')$ typically has Galois group $G \times G$ and very rarely has Galois group $G$ (which occurs when the fields provided by $f(x,\tbf)$ and $f(x,\tbf')$ collide), we will deduce that $f(x,\tbf)$ must have produced many different fields to begin with, that is, $y$ must grow at least like a small power of $T$.
+See also \cite[p.
 137]{Ser97} for a hint at a similar philosophy applied to generating infinitely many $G$-extensions if one such extension is known.